kwabenasapong/openpldoc/manual/source/songs.rst

     Add an audio file from a folder on your computer by clicking :guilabel:`Add File(s)`.

 **Add Media:**
-    Add an audio file that is already in the :ref:`media-manager` by   clicking :guilabel:`Add Media`.
+    Add an audio file that is already in the :ref:`library` by   clicking :guilabel:`Add Media`.

 **Remove:**